 Let's just condemn everybody.

-Not specifically what they what caused the initial discussion of a censure in the in the House.
+Not specifically what caused the initial discussion of a censure in the House.

-But you're gonna have now an open rift on this issue.
+But you're going to have now an open rift on this issue, just like you're seeing some Democrats in districts that Trump won.

 Imagine if roles were reversed.